Posted on November 20, 2024

 Leading the Way in Research

-In the College of Arts and Science, Dr. Anne Parsons makes sure people never forget the history of mental health treatment.
+In the College of Arts and Sciences, Dr. Anne Parsons makes sure people never forget the history of mental health treatment.
 Her Care and Custody exhibit has made stops in multiple states, educating scores of people on the ramifications of institutionalization.

 UNCG’s Center for Youth, Family and Community Partnerships has emerged as a leader through countless programs that are active across North Carolina.
 From Bringing Out the Best that helps children overcome behavioral, social, and emotional challenges, to its High Fidelity Wraparound training process that has strengthened family and community groups, there is a reason the 20-year-old center has received a record-breaking $6.8 million in funding and grown to a staff of 30.